Ayana Evans

-Ayana M. Evans, is an African-American performance artist and educator based in New York City and an adjunct professor of visual art at Brown University.
+Ayana M. Evans is an African-American performance artist and educator based in New York City and an adjunct professor of visual art at New York University and Brooklyn College.
 She also serves as editor-at-large of Cultbytes, an online art publication.

-Evans' professional training focuses on traditional arts forms including painting and sculpture, as well as fashion design.
-Her performances make use of ordinary activities such as crossing the street, changing clothes and exercise to call attention to her experience as an African-American woman.
-She has performed at festivals, museums and art festivals around the United States, Martinique and Ghana.
+Ayana Evans's professional training focuses on traditional art forms, including painting, sculpture and fashion design.
+Her performances use ordinary activities such as crossing the street, changing clothes and exercising to call attention to her experience as an African-American woman.
+She has performed on the streets, museums, and art festivals around the United States, Martinique, and Ghana.

-Her work has been reviewed in journals such as Hyperallergic, New York Magazine's The Cut, BOMB Magazine, Cultbytes, artnet, The Coastal Post, Huffington Post, BBC, and CNN.
-Her performances have been described as "grueling, yet nuanced performances using her own body to help audiences understand what black women often face" and a response to "the pressures of the modern art world and the misogynoir gaze."

-Ruth E. Iskin of Ben-Gurion University of the Negev, Israel said her "public guerrilla performances have often forced Caucasian, middle-class art audiences into an uncomfortable proximity with urban, African-American identity."

 Personal life

-Evans grew up in Chicago.
-Her mother and father, both behavioral health therapists, were from Alabama and Mississippi respectively.
-She earned a Master of Fine Arts degree in painting from the Tyler School of Art at Temple University and a BA in Visual Arts from Brown University.
+Ayana Evans grew up in Chicago.
+Her mother and father, both behavioral health therapists, were from Alabama and Mississippi, respectively.
+She earned a Master of Fine Arts in painting from the Tyler School of Art at Temple University and a BA in Visual Arts from Brown University.
 She also attended the Skowhegan School of Painting and Sculpture and has an Associates Degree in Accessories Design from the Fashion Institute of Technology.

-She says her work was influenced by "what happened in my family as slaves, as black people who had overcome so much just to be what is considered 'normal' by American financial standards".

 Career

-Evans says she shifted from fashion and painting to performance art in order to challenge her viewers.
-"In performance [as opposed to fashion] art you are not worrying about capitalism.
-You can make the angriest painting but when you put it on the wall someone can walk away from it.
-But, if you are a performance artist I can cuss you out in person - I can throw a chair at you - and you got to jump,"she told The Conversation.
+Ayana Evans shifted from fashion and painting to performance art to challenge her viewers.
+"In performance [as opposed to fashion] art, you are not worrying about capitalism.
+You can make the angriest painting, but when you put it on the wall, someone can walk away from it.
+But, if you are a performance artist I can cuss you out in person – I can throw a chair at you – and you got to jump," she told The Conversation.
 Since making the transition, she has performed at museums, galleries, and performance art festivals in the United States and Africa, including Newark Museum, Queens Museum, Bronx Museum, Barnes Foundation, Medium Tings Gallery, Cuchifritos Gallery + Project Space, NADA on Governor's Island, Panoply Performance Lab, and Ghana's Chale Wote festival.